-Our common stock has traded under the symbol "ONNN" on the Nasdaq National Market since April 28, 2000, except for the period from October 25, 2002 until September 3, 2003, during which our common stock was quoted on the Nasdaq SmallCap Market.
-The following table sets forth the high and low closing sale prices for our common stock for the fiscal periods indicated as reported by the Nasdaq National Market or the Nasdaq SmallCap Market, as applicable.
+Our common stock has traded under the symbol "ONNN" on the NASDAQ Global Select Market (formerly the Nasdaq National Market) since April 28, 2000, except for the period from October 25, 2002 until September 3, 2003, during which our common stock was quoted on the Nasdaq SmallCap Market.
+The following table sets for the high and low closing sale prices for our common stock for the fiscal periods as reported by the NASDAQ Global Select Market or the Nasdaq SmallCap Market, as applicable.